DoctorMcKay/node-steam-user/README.md

 Defaults to `60000`.
 Minimum value `1000`, although you're recommended to not go below 10 seconds or so.

+### ownershipFilter

+Specify a custom app/package ownership filter object or function to be applied to all calls to `getOwned*()` and `owns*()` where a filter is not specified in the method invocation.

+See [`getOwnedApps`](#getownedappsfilter) for usage details.

+Added in 4.22.0.

+Defaults to a filter that excludes expired licenses only.

 ### additionalHeaders

 Set this to an object where keys are header names and values are header values, and those headers will be included